Admitted to the California Bar, License # 299644

 - Draft oppositions to motions to strike and compel; motions to compel and take early discovery; attend hearings with supervising attorney.

-- Other drafting includes drafting motions for bankruptcy matters such as relief from stay/abandonment/abstention; petitions for writ of mandate, oppositions to jury instructions, and others.
+- Other drafting includes motions for bankruptcy matters such as relief from stay/abandonment/abstention; petitions for writ of mandate, trial preparation, and others.